Medical Music Therapy Internship

 Important Requirement to Begin Internship

 Our internship requires that the intern sign TMH’s internship agreement.
 Once the intern signs the internship agreement and fulfills other requirements (i.e. background check, drug screen, liability insurance, etc.) they will meet all clearances to attend.
 TMH’s HR department does not sign affiliation agreements initiated by universities for music therapy at this time.
-The internship director may be able to sign internship agreements depending on the content and complexity of the agreement (i.e. internship director/student/faculty roles and responsibilities vs. student liability).
 Applicants need to check with their academic director or internship coordinator to ensure that the applicant’s university will allow the student to attend under TMH’s internship agreement.
-Many students from other universities have been successful in attending our internship with the addition of a separate contract between the student, internship director, and university program director, or with permission from the university.
+For questions regarding TMH's affiliation agreement policy or a list of currently affiliated universities, please reach out to the internship director.

 Our Philosophy